rpkilgore/columnPuppetDemoRepo/README.md

-Control Repo for the Puppet Demo environment
+Control Repo for the Column Puppet Demo environment
 --------------------------------------------

 This is a clone/cleaned up version from git@github.com:puppetlabs/control-repo.git